Home

 Wedding Bands

-Tanzanite engagement rings hold a gemstone that is valued for its rarity, breathtaking color and intense depth.
 While tanzanite is much rarer than a diamond, tanzanite is also quite affordable – although it is steadily increasing in value.

-Tanzanite Properties:
+Tanzanite Properties

 Durability = Good